USEPA/WNTR/documentation/disaster_models.rst

 Earthquakes can be some of the most sudden and impactful disasters that a water network experiences.
 An earthquake can cause lasting damage to the network that could take weeks, if not months to fully repair.
-Earthquakes can cause damage to pipes, tanks, and pumps.
+Earthquakes can cause damage to pipes, tanks, pumps, and other infrastructure.
 Additionally, earthquakes can cause power outages and fires.
-WNTR includes methods to add leaks to pipes and tanks, shut off power to pumps, and change demand for fire conditions, as described in the sections below.
+WNTR includes methods to add leaks to pipes and tanks, shut off power to pumps, and change demands for fire conditions, as described in the sections below.
-The :doc:`Earthquake</apidoc/wntr.scenario.Earthquake>` class includes methods to compute PGA, PGV, and repair rate based on the earthquake location and magnitude.
+The :doc:`Earthquake</apidoc/wntr.scenario.Earthquake>` class includes methods to compute peak ground acceleration, peak ground velocity, and repair rate based on the earthquake location and magnitude.
 Since the properties are a function of distance to the epicenter, the node coordinates must be scaled properly in units of meters.
 To change the node coordinate scale by a factor of 1000, for example, use the following code: